 They’re summaries of distinctive features of your target language, like how people introduce themselves.
 Then, it focuses on various celebrations, notable artists, and historical personalities.

-Discovering quick, fun facts about the culture of your target language and how native speakers use it can add exciting bites to any conversation.
+Discovering quick, fun facts about the culture of your target language and how native speakers use it can add exciting bits to any conversation.

-This is one of the best features that any language app could offer.
+This is one of the best features a language app can offer.

 (iv) 2-Minute Short Stories